creamrain/Hospital-Emergency-DashBoard/README.md

 ### Data Cleaning and Preparation

-Data Loading and inspection (Specific: check for row duplicates by checking if all patient IDs are unique)
+1. Data Loading and inspection:

+2. Check for row duplicates by checking if all patient IDs are unique)

-Replacing short forms such as F,M, and CM to Female, Male, and Not Confirmed under the Patient Gender Column
+3. Replacing short forms such as F,M, and CM to Female, Male, and Not Confirmed under the Patient Gender Column

-Changing data type from date/time to time for my new 'Start of Hour Column'
+4. Changing data type from date/time to time for my new 'Start of Hour Column'

-Creating new columns to assist with analysis:
+5. Creating new columns to assist with analysis:

-Admission Date: Extract out only the date from date and time
+6. Admission Date: Extract out only the date from date and time

-Age Group: Use conditional column to group patients into different age bands
+7. Age Group: Use conditional column to group patients into different age bands

-Wait Time: Use conditional column to split wait time to different groups
+8. Wait Time: Use conditional column to split wait time to different groups

-Create a Date Table in DAX to assist with analysis of data over Year, Month, and Day.
+9. Create a Date Table in DAX to assist with analysis of data over Year, Month, and Day.